-This 3-day course covers the principles of extrusion, the design of extrusion processes, and the formulation of extruded aquafeeds.
+This 3-day course covers the principles of extrusion, the design of extrusion processes for aquatic feeds, as well as how the formulation interacts with the extrusion process.
 Principles learned will be demonstrated using the extruder in the Centre for Feed Technology pilot plant.

 The program provides a good background in general extrusion technology, but is specifically directed at aquafeed extrusion.
-The course applies to both single and twin screw extrusion technology.
+The course is relevant to both single and twin screw extrusion technology.

 Topics covered include: